millanek/tutorials/Evolgen2023/README.md

 * **FigTree:** You should already have [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) installed from last week.
 If not, you can download it for Mac OS X, Linux, and Windows from [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).

 * **(optional) R:** The [R environment for statistical computing](https://www.r-project.org) is widely used by bioinformaticians and many other scientists.
-It implements many useful statistical distributions, tests, and has very nice capabilities for creating high quality scientific plots/figures.
+It implements many useful statistical distributions, tests, and has very nice capabilities for creating high quality plots/figures.
 If you don't have it yet, I highly recommend [downloading](https://stat.ethz.ch/CRAN/) the latest version and installing it on your computer.
 Having said that, R is not strictly needed for this practical, because the plots with results are also available on this website.

 <a name="simulation"></a>